 Good driving goggles add to the comfort of wearing the helmet.
 The choice of goggles is greatly affected by the shape of the face and the helmet used.
 The goggles protect your face and eyes from cold and wind while driving.
 Good ventilation of the goggles is important to prevent fogging.
 Attention should be paid to cleaning and storing the driving goggles.
 With caution and care, the service life of the goggles can be extended.
 The colour of the lenses also matters.
 Light lens colours are suitable for those driving in low light.
 The yellow colour is also well suited to dusk, and the orange lens is a good universal lens.
 The blue lens works the least well in snow conditions.

-Snowmobiling gloves must be such that they do not interfere with the effective use of the snowmobile controls under any circumstances.
-Good snowmobile footwear, on the other hand, is warm and at least partly waterproof.
+Remember proper snowmobiling gloves, boots and balaclava for under your helmet.
+Make sure that your gloves do not interfere with the effective use of the snowmobile controls under any circumstances.
+Good snowmobile footwear is sufficiently warm and at least partly waterproof.

 Snowmobiling in a group